 Online Panel: The future of international economic law after COVID-19: China and (de)globalisation

-The Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre invites you to attend the 2020 CIBEL Global Network Conference virtual panel sessions.
-The conference is dedicated to research on the urging issues in the international business and economic law field with the theme of “COVID-19 and international economic law: China and a changing world”.
+The Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre held the 2020 CIBEL Global Network Conference virtual panel sessions.
+This conference was dedicated to research on the urging issues in the international business and economic law field with the theme of “COVID-19 and international economic law: China and a changing world”.

-The topic of this session is “The future of international economic law after COVID-19: China and (de)globalisation” and will be led by the Co-Director of CIBEL Professor Heng Wang and CIBEL member Dr Weihuan Zhou.
-This 90-minute online session will be live-streamed and open to registered audiences.
-The session will be made up of presentations and Q&As.
-Audiences will be able to ask questions.
+The topic of this session was “The future of international economic law after COVID-19: China and (de)globalisation” and was led by the Co-Director of CIBEL Professor Heng Wang and CIBEL member Dr Weihuan Zhou.
+This 90-minute online session was live-streamed and open to registered audiences.
+The session was made up of presentations and Q&As.
+Audiences were able to ask questions.

 Governments have taken decisive measures to combat the spread of COVID-19 and to protect livelihoods and national economy.
 These measures range from self-isolation and border closure, export restrictions and import barriers, to a wide array of monetary and fiscal measures to ameliorate the effects on national economy.
 While these measures are arguably needed in this unprecedented period of time, they would have far-reaching implications for trade policy making in the aftermath of COVID-19.

 Before the outbreak of the crisis, global trade and cooperative trade policy making had already been disrupted by the dramatic change of the US trade policy to unilateralism and protectionism and the resultant retaliatory actions by its major trading partners.
 While COVID-19 has caused further reduction in international trade and growing deterioration of international relations, it may also provide an opportunity for governments to reflect on their decisions and strategies in the past three years and take steps to reinvigorate the WTO as a major forum for trade negotiation and dispute resolution.